odhiambokevin/portfolio/frontend/src/data/markdown/django-user-model.md

  just know the limitations

- `get_user_model()` give the current active user model, even if it is a custom one. however, it runs (since it's a function call) when the app using it is first imported. it returns the current active user model. if used (called) in an app higher in the `INSTALLED APPS` hierachy than the referenced user model (if it's a custom one), it might break the import.  you are referencing a non-existent user model aka *it has not been imported*. eg using it in a `books` app that refences a user in custom user model in a `users` app with `INSTALLED APPS` in your ***settings.py*** looking as below;
+ `get_user_model()` returns the current active user model, even if it is a custom one. however, it runs (since it's a function call) when the app using it is first imported. if used (called) in an app higher in the `INSTALLED_APPS` hierachy than the referenced user model (if it's a custom one), it might break the import.  you are referencing a non-existent user model aka *it has not been imported*. eg using it in a `books` app that refences a user in custom user model in a `users` app with `INSTALLED_APPS` in your ***settings.py*** looking as below;

  ```language="python"
     INSTALLED_APPS = [